 Actual Cash Value

-In some cases, homeowners may want to explore the option of insuring their home for full replacement value, but feel that rebuilding would not be in their best interest.
+In some cases, homeowners may want to explore the option of insuring their home for full replacement value but feel that rebuilding would not be in their best interest.
 Some insurance companies do offer policies in which you can insure your home for its full replacement value without the obligation to rebuild.
 With policies such as this, a payout for the full replacement value of your home would be made in the event of a total loss.
-The only obligation to the homeowner is then to clean up the site of debris.
+The only obligation to the homeowner is to clean up the site of debris.

 Check In With Your Insurance Policy

 Some insurance companies may include no obligation to rebuild directly in their replacement cost polices; other companies may have an obligation to rebuild if replacement cost is purchased.
-However, if you enquire about your obligations and are not interested in rebuilding in the event of a total loss, they may offer an endorsement you can add to your policy that would exempt you from said obligation.
+However, if you enquire about your obligations and are not interested in rebuilding in the event of a total loss, they may offer an endorsement you can add to your policy that would exempt you from this obligation.

 Much like each home and the needs of each homeowner, each insurance company is unique in its offerings and coverage choices.
-Its best to be armed with a list of questions and concerns you may have before visiting your agent or broker to ensure you address all your needs and purchase the coverage options that are best for your home and your family.
+It’s best to be armed with a list of questions and concerns you may have before visiting your agent or broker to ensure you address all your needs and purchase the coverage options that are best for your home and your family.